Genome size: Drake's rule

 In 1991, John W. Drake proposed a general rule: that the mutation rate within a genome and its size are inversely correlated.
 This rule has been found to be approximately correct for simple genomes such as those in DNA viruses and unicellular organisms.
 Its basis is unknown.

 It has been proposed that the small size of RNA viruses is locked into a three-part relation between replication fidelity, genome size, and genetic complexity.
 The majority of RNA viruses lack an RNA proofreading facility, which limits their replication fidelity and hence their genome size.
-This has also been described as the "Eigen paradox".
+This has also been described as the Eigen paradox.
 An exception to the rule of small genome sizes in RNA viruses is found in the Nidoviruses.
 These viruses appear to have acquired a 3′-to-5′ exoribonuclease (ExoN) which has allowed for an increase in genome size.

 Genome miniaturization and optimal size

-In 1972 Michael David Bennett hypothesized that there was a correlation with the DNA content and the nuclear volume while Commoner and van’t Hof and Sparrow before him postulated that even cell size and cell-cycle length were controlled by the amount of DNA.
+In 1972 Michael David Bennett hypothesized that there was a correlation with the DNA content and the nuclear volume while Commoner and van't Hoff and Sparrow before him postulated that even cell size and cell-cycle length were controlled by the amount of DNA.
 More recent theories have brought us to discuss about the possibility of the presence of a mechanism that constrains physically the development of the genome to an optimal size.